-Join Garrick Chow for an in-depth discussion in this video Exploring the audio signal path, part of Understanding Audio and Music Production Careers.
+Join Garrick Chow for an in-depth discussion in this video Exploring the audio signal path, part of Audio and Music Production Careers: First Steps.

 - Now let's talk about the gear you'll need in order to get audio into your computer or other recording device.
 We'll start with the audio signal path.
 In nearly all cases, the path audio follows from the sound source to your computer is essentially the same.
 So you'll need some basic types of gear regardless of what you're recording.
 The basic audio signal path looks like this.
 A sound source, like a vocal, is captured by a microphone and converted from acoustical energy to a low level electrical, or analog, signal.
 That signal is then amplified to a higher level with a mic pre-amplifier.